 A personalised strengths book is a book about your child.
 It could include:

 - what your child is good at

 - who your child likes to spend time with and what he does with that person

 - what your child wants to be when he grows up.

 Strengths cards are cards that illustrate different strengths, qualities or abilities.
 You can buy them, or you could make your own with your child.

-To make them, cut out pictures from magazines that show various strengths and stick the pictures on cardboard.
-You could include strengths such as ‘I am brave’, ‘I am easy to get along with’, and ‘I am a good listener’.
+To make them, cut out pictures from magazines or the internet that show various strengths and stick the pictures on cardboard.
+You could include strengths like ‘I am brave’, ‘I am easy to get along with’, and ‘I am a good listener’.

 Here are a couple of ways you can use the cards: